bionanoimaging/FourierTools.jl/docs/src/slidingdft.md

 For methods that need to know how many steps of the SDFT have been done, this can also be extracted with the function [`SlidingDFTs.iterationcount`](@ref).

-The design of the `struct` representing a new SDFT type is free, but it is required to implement the following methods dispatching on that type:
+The design of the `struct` representing a new SDFT type is free, but it is required to be a subtype of [`AbstractSDFT`](@ref), and implement the following methods dispatching on that type:

 * [`SlidingDFTs.windowlength`](@ref) to return the length of the DFT window.
 * [`SlidingDFTs.updatepdf!`](@ref) with the implementation of the recursive equation, extracting the information stored in the state with the functions commented above (`previousdft`, etc.) .